AdamT20054/AdamT20054/README.md

 I have a number of years in IT, mostly with Linux system administration.
 Most of my open-source projects have a public instance hosted by myself on my own 4-node HA-cluster homelab.

 On the developer side, I have considerable experience with backend development in **Node.js, JavaScript/TypeScript, and Python**.
-I'm not generally a front-end guy—I cannot make a decent-looking UI for the life of me—however, I am experienced with **React and its surrounding frameworks**.
+I'm not generally a front-end guy - I cannot make a decent-looking UI for the life of me — however, I am experienced with **React and its surrounding frameworks**.

 I lean towards **Docker** deployments for most projects that I host, as it integrates well with my **CI/CD pipeline**, and the reproducability aspect is a nice-to-have.